 Students will draw on on discussions about ranking metrics and their influence on organisations to discuss one ranking of their choice.
 This can be in various areas from product, organisation or person rankings.
 Presentation should be 20 minutes long and should be supported with Power Point.

 Student Learning experience

-This is a 10 credits course taught online using Moodle over five weeks through a series of weekly a-synchronous study sessions and synchronous virtual classrooms (delivered using Collaborate).
+This course is taught entirely on-line in a virtual learning platform called Learn.
+The course is delivered over five weeks through a series of weekly a-synchronous study sessions and synchronous virtual classrooms.
 When taken by on campus students, online teaching will be complemented by individual contact hours, face-to-face tutorials and (if applicable) reading group activities to make the teaching experience fully equivalent to on-campus teaching.

 Entry Requirements (not applicable to Visiting Students)